simpleinjector/Documentation/source/advanced.rst

 Since version 4.0 of the .NET framework, the type system allows `Covariance and Contravariance in Generics <https://msdn.microsoft.com/en-us/library/dd799517.aspx>`_ (especially interfaces and delegates).
 This allows for instance, to use a *IEnumerable<string>* as an *IEnumerable<object>* (covariance), or to use an *Action<object>* as an *Action<string>* (contravariance).

-In some circumstances, the application design can benefit from the use of covariance and contravariance (or variance for short) and it would be beneficial when the IoC container returns services that are 'compatible' to the requested service, even although the requested service is not registered.
+In some circumstances, the application design can benefit from the use of covariance and contravariance (or variance for short) and it would be beneficial when the DI container returns services that are 'compatible' to the requested service, even although the requested service type itself is not explicitly registered.
 To stick with the previous example, the container could return an *IEnumerable<string>* even when an *IEnumerable<object>* is requested.

-By default, Simple Injector does not return variant implementations of given services, but Simple Injector can be extended to behave this way.
-The actual way to write this extension depends on the requirements of the application.
+When resolving a collection, Simple Injector will resolve all assignable (variant) implementations of the requested service type as part of the requested collection.

 Take a look at the following application design around the *IEventHandler<in TEvent>* interface: